Current Status of Affairs in Europe

 - Information available to Management

-- Information needed to support e-Infra operations staff
+- Information needed to support e-Infrastructure operations staff

-- Provide Harmonised information on Service Representations through listings, portals, etc.
+- Provide Harmonised information about Service Representations through listings, portals, etc.

 - Create a Common approach to Service Performance Monitoring in terms of usage, number of users, capacity available, etc.